This section describes how to install the Open edX Developer Stack.

 See the Vagrant documentation for more information.

-To use Devstack, you should meeting the following knowledge requirements.
+To use Devstack, you should meet the following knowledge requirements.

 To install and run Devstack, you must first install the following required software.